akbir/akbir.github.io/_posts/2018-08-09-Intro's to AI - Representation Learning with Word2Vec.md

 I’ll discuss in the follow up blog how we can tackle these issues.

-*This Blog is part of a larger series which is also posted for Spherical Defence Labs, you can find out more about them guys* [*here.*](http://sphericaldefence.com/)
+*This blog is part of a larger series which is also posted for Spherical Defence Labs, you can find out more about them guys* [*here.*](http://sphericaldefence.com/)